What is the main goal of a company's dividend policy?

 3 of 12 questions.
 Beta-flagged questions are AI-drafted and pending CPA review — flag anything that looks wrong.

-What is the primary objective of a company's dividend policy?
+What is the main goal of a company's dividend policy?

 Explain THREE factors that influence a company's dividend policy.
 (3 marks)